mdanshin/DMSOutlookAutoArchive/README.md

 Clone or download project and extract from archive.

-First run the `DMSOAA.ps1` with `-NewConfig` parametr.
+First run the `DMSOAA.ps1` with `-NewConfig` parameter.

 ```Powershell
 .\DMSOAA.ps1 -NewConfig
 ```

-Then run the script with `-Accounts` parametr.
+Then run the script with `-Accounts` parameter.

 ```Powershell
 .\DMSOAA.ps1 -Accounts